 Typically, a logo is designed for users to identify the company behind that image immediately.
 Just take a look at these logos to come to us the name of your company to the head.

-Since the first impression the customer receives from a brand is through your logo so must think and rethink your design in a logo in order to convey the right message to your customers.
+Since the first impression the customer receives from a brand is through your logo so must think and rethink your design of the logo in order to convey the right message to your customers.

 2. Corporate Identity Typography